Odion100/SystemLynx/README.md

 const { App, Service, Client, LoadBalancer } = require("systemlynx");
 ```

-Call `require("systemlynx")` and de-concatenate from the object it returns.
+Call `require("systemlynx")` and destructrue from the object it returns.
 The main abstractions used for client-to-server interactions are the following:

 - **Service** - Used to create and host objects that can be loaded and used by a SystemLynx Client.
 - **Client** - Used in a client application to load a **Service**, which contains all the objects added to the **Service**.